usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 #### Public Key
 The public part of an asymmetric key pair that is used to verify signatures or encrypt data.

->**MG: Would it be useful to have a nod to FIDO via a definition for PK cryptography to distinguish it from PKI?**

 #### Public Key Certificate
 A digital document issued and digitally signed by the private key of a certificate authority that binds an identifier to a subscriber to a public key.
 The certificate indicates that the subscriber identified in the certificate has sole control and access to the private key.
 See also [[RFC 5280]](#RFC5280).